wdawson/okta.github.io/_source/_posts/2018-01-31-secure-aspnetcore-webapi-token-auth.md

 Because OAuth 2.0 is the most popular way to secure API services like the one we’ll be building today (and the only one that uses token authentication), we’ll be using that.

-With OAuth 2.0 client credentials, authenticating a client app is two-step process: First, the client sends its API credentials (a client ID and secret) to an authorization server that returns an access token.
+With OAuth 2.0 client credentials, authenticating a client app is two-step process: first, the client sends its API credentials (a client ID and secret) to an authorization server that returns an access token.
 Second, the client sends a request to the API with that access token and the API verifies it and either authorizes the call or rejects it with a `401 Unauthorized` response.
 In this tutorial, you'll use Okta to manage your OAuth 2.0 server and rely on Okta’s default authorization server to create access tokens using API credentials (aka: client credentials) also created by Okta.

 ## Install .NET Core 2.0
 For this tutorial, you'll be using version 2.0 of the .NET Core framework to create a .NET Core MVC application that will be the client, and a .NET core Web API that the client will call.
 To make sure you have .NET Core 2.0 installed, you can open a command window and run: